 **This post contains affiliate links.
-Thank you for your continued support.
+Thanks for your support.**

-Not only is it heartbreaking to think of your dog being that upset, it’s embarrassing to know that you’re responsible for disturbing other guests, and it could be expensive if the hotel asks you and your dog to leave.
+Not only is it heartbreaking to think of your dog being that upset, it’s embarrassing to know that you’re responsible for disturbing other guests.
+And it could be expensive if the hotel asks you and your dog to leave!

-Recently a hotel manager contacted me to remove his hotel listing from the GoPetFriendly.com website.
-When I asked why they decided to stop being pet friendly, this was his response:
+Recently a hotel manager contacted me to remove his hotel listing from GoPetFriendly.com.
+When I asked why they decided to stop being pet-friendly, this was his response:

-Once you’ve decided that your dog has the skills to do well in a hotel, you can avoid any chance that he’ll disturb others by not leaving him alone.
-Sitting by himself all day in a unfamiliar place, that smells like strangers, and has unusual noises coming from the hall can’t be fun for any dog.
+If your dog has the skills to do well in a hotel, you can avoid any chance that he’ll disturb others by not leaving him alone.
+Sitting by himself in a unfamiliar place that smells like strangers and has unusual noises coming from the hall wouldn’t be fun for any dog.